Home/Blog/How to upload files using AJAX: Build a JavaScript AJAX file upload script

 Chrome window; buttons: Choose file, Upload.Local AJAX uploader preview

-If everything works correctly, you can add more methods to validate the incoming files, such as a file size check, which can limit the uploaded files to a specific size.
-Other options are name length, some meta parameters, etc.
+If everything works correctly, you can start adding more methods to validate the incoming files, such as a file size check, which can limit the uploaded files to a specific size.
+Other options include name length, some meta parameters, etc.

 How to access Uploadcare